-Tier 4 Visa Requirements - for Overseas (Non-EU) Students
+Student Visa Requirements - for Overseas Students

-You may only apply for a Tier 4 visa within 3 months of the course start date, therefore, you will normally be issued a CAS no longer than 3 months before the course start date.
+You may only apply for a Student Visa within 6 months of the course start date, therefore, you will normally be issued a CAS no longer than 6 months before the course start date.
 The course start date can be found in the Notification of CAS.
 Once you are issued an offer of admission, you should make sure you meet all the visa requirements in advance to ensure a successful application.
 To check the details of how to apply in your country, please go to the Home Office's visa centres overseas page: